ValentinoPalomba/FRTMTools/Docs/CLI.md

 ### Outputs

-The CLI writes **only HTML**.
-Each invocation creates an interactive dashboard identical to the macOS view (category charts, per-binary stripping tables, manifest insights, etc.).
+The CLI writes **HTML reports**.
+Package analysis produces a single dashboard file identical to the macOS view (category charts, per-binary stripping tables, manifest insights, etc.).
-When comparing two packages the output name defaults to `comparison.html`.
+The build log command generates a single HTML report file.

+`buildlog` expects the `xclogparser` executable to be bundled with the CLI, placed next to the `frtmtools` binary, or provided via `FRTMTOOLS_XCLOGPARSER_PATH`.

 ### Examples